denis azabagic

 >

-Azabagic’s flawless performances have set a standard for the new generation of guitar players.
-He has won twenty-four prizes in international competitions and Mel Bay has published a book based on his experience and insights on the subject of competitions.
+Azabagic's exceptional talent has earned him twenty-four prizes in international competitions, and Mel Bay has published a book based on his valuable experience and insights into the world of competitions.

-Azabagic has performed at such venues as Chicago’s Symphony Center; the Royal Concertgebouw in Amsterdam; Radio France in Paris; Aix-en-Provence Festival; El Palau de la Musica in Valencia, Spain; Savannah on Stage; Omni Foundation (San Francisco); Ravinia Festival; National Chang Kai Shek Cultural Center, Taiwan; and the the National Center for the Performing Arts in Beijing, China.
-Azabagic’s performances have been broadcast live on NPR and WFMT radio, and on television in Asia, Europe and the United States.
+Azabagic's performances have illuminated prestigious venues worldwide, including Chicago’s Symphony Center, the Royal Concertgebouw in Amsterdam, Tchaikovsky Hall in Moscow, Radio France in Paris, Aix-en-Provence Festival in France, El Palau de la Musica in Valencia, Spain, Savannah on Stage, Omni Foundation in San Francisco, Ravinia Festival, National Chang Kai Shek Cultural Center in Taiwan, and The National Center for the Performing Arts in Beijing, China, as well as the National Art Gallery in Washington, D.C.
+His live performances have been broadcast on NPR and WFMT radio, and on television in Asia, Europe, and the United States.

 "Denis Azabagic demonstrated his unbelievable guitar playing skills, sincere love to music, professionalism and passion…"